Self-Chained Image-Language Model for Video Localization and Question Answering: Introduction

 We demonstrate the effectiveness of \model{} framework on five challenging video question answering and event prediction benchmarks (NExT-QA, STAR, How2QA, TVQA, and VLEP)~\cite{wu2021star,xiao2021next,li2020hero,lei2018tvqa,lei2020more}, where \model{} outperforms several strong baselines/previous works, and achieves the state-of-the-art in both fine-tuning (NExT-QA and STAR) and zero-shot (NExT-QA, STAR, How2QA, and VLEP) settings.
 We also show that our \localizer{} can be used as a strong stand-alone moment retrieval model.
-We also present a comprehensive analysis to elaborate the design choices of the proposed framework, including the impact of temporal localization, the impact of the self-refinement process (backward chain), and varying the number of keyframes.
-Our contributions are summarized as follows: \begin{itemize}
+We present a comprehensive analysis to elaborate the design choices of the proposed framework, including the impact of temporal localization, the impact of the self-refinement process (backward chain), and varying the number of keyframes.
+Our contributions are summarized as follows: \begin{itemize}[leftmargin=15pt] \item A novel video-language framework \model{}, where the \localizer{} and \answerer{} are initialized from a single image-language model to handle temporal localization and question answering on videos, respectively.